China

 In the following years, Chinese emperors allowed more citizens to participate in the government.
 If a Chinese man could pass a civil service test, he could become an official in the government.

-Dynasties continued to rule China until 1912, when the Republic of China was created.
+Dynasties ruled China until 1912 when the Republic of China was created.

 The Communists won, and China has been ruled by the Communist Party ever since.
 The people's private property and right to rule themselves was taken away.
-There have been a few attempts to restore democracy to China, but so far they've not been successful.
+A few attempts to restore democracy to China have been made, but they've not succeeded so far.

 Famous Places

-Let's take a look at some special places to visit in China:
+Take a look at some special places to visit in China.

 Image - Video